microsoft/DeBERTa/README.md

 ## News
 ### 11/16/2021
-- The models of our new work [DeBERTa V3: Improving DeBERTa using ELECTRA-Style Pre-Training with Gradient-Disentangled Embedding Sharing](https://arxiv.org/abs/2111.09543) are publicly available at [huggineface model hub](https://huggingface.co/models?other=deberta-v3) now.
+- The models of our new work [DeBERTa V3: Improving DeBERTa using ELECTRA-Style Pre-Training with Gradient-Disentangled Embedding Sharing](https://arxiv.org/abs/2111.09543) are publicly available at [huggingface model hub](https://huggingface.co/models?other=deberta-v3) now.
 The new models are based on DeBERTa-V2 models by replacing MLM with ELECTRA-style objective plus gradient-disentangled embedding sharing which further improves the model efficiency.
 - Scripts for DeBERTa V3 model fine-tuning are added

 ### 3/31/2021